It's time to prepare for another winter, spring, summer and fall.

 Tina Fey stars in The Four Seasons.
 Netflix

-If The Four Seasons is renewed for a second season, you can expect much of the main cast to reprise their roles, including Tina Fey and Will Forte as lead couple Kate and Jack.
+You can expect most of The Four Seasons cast to reprise their roles in season 2, including Tina Fey and Will Forte as lead couple Kate and Jack, who weathered some marital turmoil in the first chapter.

-Kerri Kenney would also reprise her role as divorced (and recently widowed) Anne, with Colman Domingo and Marco Calvani as her loyal friends Danny and Claude, who are also married.
+Kerri Kenney is also likely to reprise her role as divorced (and recently widowed) Anne, with Colman Domingo and Marco Calvani as her loyal friends Danny and Claude, who are also married.

-The main cast of The Four Seasons also includes Erika Henningsen as the younger girlfriend of Nick (Steve Carell), who he got together after leaving Anne shocked by his request for a divorce.
+The main cast of The Four Seasons also includes Erika Henningsen as the younger girlfriend of Nick (Steve Carell), who he met shortly after leaving Anne shocked by his request for a divorce.

-Carell himself would be the sole absence as his character was killed off at the end of the penultimate episode, with co-creator Fey explaining the surprise decision in an interview with TV Insider.
+Comedy icon Carell would be the sole absence as his character was shockingly killed off at the end of season 1's penultimate episode, with co-creator Fey explaining the decision in an interview with TV Insider.

 "We wanted something to happen that was human-scale, but also meaningful," she began.
 "We're getting to an age where that happens.
 If someone our age dies… It's sad, but not that shocking.